julielinx/julielinx.github.io/_posts/2020-05-19-24_class_score_implement.md

 ### `scoring` parameter

 Since I'm focused on binary problems, I can ignore the micro/macro/etc variations.
 As discussed earlier I'm not interested in the accuracy scores due to the imbalanced classes I work with, so those are out too.
-I'll be addressing ROC/AUC and thresholds in <font color='red'>Entry 26</font>, so they'll be dealt with there.
+I'll be addressing ROC/AUC and thresholds in [Entry 26](https://julielinx.github.io/blog/26_thresholds_pr_roc/), so they'll be dealt with there.

 This leaves me with the following options: